prggmr/zf2-docpx/zend/Form/Factory.rst

 prepareAndInjectHydrator
 ------------------------

-.. function:: prepareAndInjectHydrator($hydratorOrName, $fieldset, $method)
+.. function:: prepareAndInjectHydrator()

     Prepare and inject a named hydrator

-    Takes a string indicating a hydrator class name (or a concrete instance), instantiates the class by that name, and injects the hydrator instance into the form.
+    Takes a string indicating a hydrator class name (or a concrete instance), try first to instantiates the class by pulling it from service manager, and injects the hydrator instance into the form.

-    :param string $hydratorOrName:
+    :param string|array|Hydrator\HydratorInterface:
-    :param FieldsetInterface $fieldset:
+    :param FieldsetInterface:
-    :param string $method:
+    :param string:

     :rtype: void